Oxiconazole (On the skin)

 How to Use This Medicine

-- Shake the bottle of lotion before applying it.
+- Lotion: Shake the bottle just before you apply the medicine.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you are pregnant or breastfeeding.

 - Call your doctor if your symptoms do not improve within 2 to 4 weeks, or if they get worse.